multiprocessio/datastation-documentation/tutorials/Query_Prometheus_with_DataStation.md

 # Run Prometheus in Docker and query with DataStation

+This tutorial walks through running Prometheus in Docker, loading it with data, and finally querying it in DataStation using PromQL.

 # Database initialization [Optional]

 If you want to follow along with this tutorial literally, in your